Report Correlation in APA Style using R: Text & Tables

 R Packages for Reporting Correlation Results

-There are several R packages available that can help researchers report their results in APA style.
+There are several R packages available that can help us report our results in APA style.
 One such package is the apaTables package, which provides functions for creating APA-style tables of descriptive statistics, ANOVA results, and correlation matrices.
 In this post, we will use the apaTables and rempsyc packages.
 We will also use the report package.
 This package is also useful for creating APA-style reports, including tables, figures, and statistical analyses.
 Note the report package is part of the easystats packages, which is a set of very helpful packages (e.g., correlation).
 Another useful package is papaja, which allows researchers to write APA-style manuscripts in RMarkdown format.
 Other packages that can be helpful for APA-style reporting include ggplot2 and dplyr.
 With these packages and others like them, researchers can easily generate high-quality reports and manuscripts that meet APA style guidelines.

 Requirements